-- Ask, "Have you seen someone have repeated seizures (fits)?
-If yes, describe what you observed." - Ask, "How does the community treat people who have seizures (fits)?" - Then ask, "How do you explain this?" - After the participants provide answers, provide the following description:
+- Tell participants, "Now we are going to discuss a disability called 'epilepsy."
+(Print a large photo of a child with epilepsy or use the presentation visuals in Appendix A-13.) - Ask, "Have you seen someone have repeated seizures (fits)?
+If yes, describe what you observed." - Ask, "How does the community treat people who have seizures (fits)?" - Then ask, "How would you describe epilepsy?" - After they provide answers, share this description: